Harmxn02/NSL-KDD-IntrusionDectection/README.md

 The model performs pretty good in general, with an accuracy of **96%**.
 If we look at the performance per attack type, there are some outliers:

-- **Satan**: the precision and f1-score is not on par with the other attack types.
+- **Satan**: the precision and f1-score are not on par with the other attack types.
 In previous runs it was, so this is most likely fixable by training again

-- **Warezclient**: the precision and f1-score is not on par with the other attack types.
+- **Warezclient**: the precision and f1-score are not on par with the other attack types.
 Contrary to Satan, this was the case across different runs.